maweeks/test-docs/docs/faq.md

 **Q: Can you host my app for me so I don't have to pay the fee?**

-A: Unfortunatly not, this is against the Apple Store Guidelines and would get the application rejected upon review.
+A: Unfortunately not, this is against the Apple Store Guidelines and would get the application rejected upon review.

 **Q: I need help, can you make my new app for me?**